bioinformaticsdotca/IDE_2023/module4/README.md

 cd workspace/module4
 ```

-From within your `module4` directory, you can create a symlink which is a shortcut in this directory to where the raw sequencing data is stored:
+From within your `module4` directory, you can create a symlink which is a shortcut to where the raw sequencing data is stored:

 ```
 ln -s ~/CourseData/IDE_data/module4/cbw_demo_run/